Your AI Needs a Name

 Daniel comes at this from a security researcher's lens.
 I come at it as an ethical hacker who runs service businesses.
 Different shaped problems, similar shaped tools.
 We're not building the same system, but we're building toward the same shape: named assistants with deep context, proactive monitoring, skill libraries, and recursive self-improvement.

-This isn't a coincidence.
-It's where personal AI actually goes when you push past the agent hype and ask the real question: what would it look like if this thing actually knew me?
+This is not by chance.
+This is where personal AI goes.
+You push past the agent hype.
+You ask the real question.
+What would it look like if this thing actually knew me?

 The answer starts with a name.